kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 care that the codes are frustratingly difficult to maintain.

 If the codes are challenging to maintain, why don't we put more effort into refactoring our codes?
-I'm sure there are numerous reasons, but I think there are a few salient reasons for programmers' reluctance to refactor codes.
+I think there are a few salient reasons for programmers' reluctance to refactor codes.
+(Though I'm sure there are more that may escape my notice.)

 ## It's the Broken Windows